John Ray: Legacy

 Ray's biographer, Charles Raven, commented that "Ray sweeps away the litter of mythology and fable... and always insists upon accuracy of observation and description and the testing of every new discovery".p10 Ray's works were directly influential on the development of taxonomy by Carl Linnaeus.

 The Ray Society, named after John Ray, was founded in 1844.
 It is a scientific text publication society and registered charity, based at the Natural History Museum, London, which exists to publish books on natural history, with particular (but not exclusive) reference to the flora and fauna of the British Isles.
 As of 2017, the Society had published 179 volumes.

 The John Ray Society (a separate organisation) is the Natural Sciences Society at St Catharine's College, Cambridge.
 It organises a programme of events of interest to science students in the college.

 In 1986, to mark the 300th anniversary of the publication of Ray's Historia Plantarum, there was a celebration of Ray's legacy in Braintree, Essex.
 A "John Ray Gallery" was opened in the Braintree Museum.

 The John Ray Initiative (JRI) is an educational charity that seeks to reconcile scientific and Christian understandings of the environment.
 It was formed in 1997 in response to the global environmental crisis and the challenges of sustainable development and environmental stewardship.
 John Ray's writings proclaimed God as creator whose wisdom is "manifest in the works of creation", and as redeemer of all things.
 JRI aims to teach appreciation of nature, increase awareness of the state of the global environment, and to promote a Christian understanding of environmental issues.

+Furthermore, a nature walk has been established in Essex in memoriam of John Ray.